-From Tokyo Station, take the Tokaido-Sanyo Shinkansen to Shin-Osaka Station.
+From Tokyo, take the Tokaido-Sanyo Shinkansen to Shin-Osaka Station.
 The trip takes approximately two and a half hours.
 From Shin-Osaka Station, transfer to the JR local line and ride to Osaka Station.
-From Kansai International Airport, take the Nankai or JR lines to Tennoji or Namba stations.
+From Kansai International Airport (KIX), take the Nankai or JR lines to Tennoji or Namba stations.

-Osaka is an excellent base for exploring the greater Kansai and Kinki region, which includes Kyoto, Nara, Kobe and Wakayama.
-Each of these areas is a one-hour train ride from Osaka’s central transportation hubs (Osaka Station in the north, and Tennoji Station in the south).
-Kansai International Airport (KIA) is rivaled only by Narita Airport in Tokyo in size and scope, and is serviced by all major airlines.
-Many direct flights shuttle between KIA to and from many major cities in the US and Europe.
+Osaka is an excellent base for exploring the greater Kansai region, which includes Kyoto, Nara, Kobe and Wakayama.
+Each of these areas is a one-hour train ride from Osaka’s central transportation hubs (Osaka Station in the north, and Namba Station and Tennoji Station in the south).
+Kansai International Airport (KIX) is rivaled only by Narita Airport in Tokyo in size and scope, and is serviced by all major airlines.
+There are many direct flights between KIX and many major cities in the US, Europe and Australia.

 Iwa okoshi are candied puffs made from millet.
-Theyve been produced in Osaka since 1185.
+They've been produced in Osaka since 1185.
 Think of them as cereal bars with eight centuries of history behind them.

-Bits of octopus combined with pickled ginger and green onions mixed in a batter and grilled in a special mold.
+Bits of octopus combined with pickled ginger and green onions, mixed in a batter and grilled in a special mold.
 The resulting spheres are crispy on the outside and tender on the inside.
 An Osaka classic topped with Worcestershire sauce, ginger and seaweed flakes.

 Sakai Forged Blades

-A sea of pink fills the city’s parks and boulevards, and the city comes out in full force to celebrate the gorgeous views at Yodogawa Riverside Park, the Osaka Mint and elsewhere.
+A sea of pink fills the prefecture's parks and boulevards, and the city comes out in full force to celebrate the gorgeous views at Osaka Castle, Yodogawa Riverside Park and the Osaka Mint.

-Festive spirits and outdoor amusements ease the heat, and Osaka's foremost festival, the Tenjin Matsuri, thrills crowds.
-People head for the city's southern beaches, and summer fireworks displays brighten the night.
+Festive spirits and outdoor amusements take everyone's minds off the stifling heat.
+Osaka's foremost festival, the Tenjin Matsuri, thrills the crowds and many head for the prefecture's southern beaches.
+Frequent firework displays brighten the night.

-As summer's humidity dissipates, the leaves turn fiery and provide a pleasant impetus for outdoor adventure.
-The Midosuji Parade brings a vibrant procession of floats and marching bands down Osaka's grand boulevard.
+As summer's humidity dissipates, the leaves turn fiery red and provide a striking backdrop for outdoor adventure.
+The Midosuji Parade brings a vibrant procession and marching bands down Osaka's grand boulevard.

-Warm spirits battle the cold weather, with holiday illuminations and end-of-year festivities get into full swing.
+Holiday illuminations light up the urban areas and end-of-year festivities get into full swing.
 Runners from all over the world gather for the Osaka International Women's Marathon.